ComScore

 • Sleep Improvement: 19/20

-I've been wearing my Oura Ring for three months (and even got my friend to get one), and we compare scores and look at metrics all the time.
+I've been wearing my Oura Ring for months, and after getting my friend to get one, we compare scores and look at metrics all the time.
 I’d just been seriously looking at my sleep score, readiness score and other metrics when my pal called me in a panic.
-She was seriously agitated over what she perceived as an alarmingly elevated resting heart rate that she called her cardiologist—she’s seen a heart specialist ever since suffering a mild stroke a year ago—who gently told her to take off her Oura Ring until she’d had an EKG to make sure everything was fine (it was).
+She was seriously agitated over what she perceived as such an alarmingly elevated resting heart rate that she called her cardiologist—she’s seen a heart specialist ever since suffering a mild stroke a year ago—who gently told her to take off her Oura Ring until she’d had an EKG to make sure everything was fine (it was).
 I flip through my daily Oura Ring biometrics on the app, and even when I slip up and get less than six hours of sleep a night, I am usually pleasantly surprised by how much I learn about not only the science of sleep and overall well-being, but also how I can personally make slight adjustments to my daily habits in order to feel better.
 So here’s my takeaway—if you’re a hair-trigger symptoms Googler, you need to remember that this ring is not an electrocardiogram that’s poised to tell you death is impending.
-It’s just information, data that helpfully guide you to behavior changes or even a medical check-up, but not data that should stress you out.
+It’s just information that helpfully guides you to behavior changes or even a medical check-up, but not data that should stress you out.
 Today, my friend is back to wearing her Oura 3 ring after her doctor ran an electrocardiogram and determined her heart-healthy.
-“The biometrics this ring gives you for the money is incredible,” she says,
+“The biometrics this ring gives you for the money is incredible,” she says.

 How Can This Help Me Sleep?